Zoom to buy cloud-based call center operator Five9 in $15 bln deal - Up News Info

 Global spending on cloud-based conferencing is forecast to reach $5.41 billion this year, up from $5.02 billion in 2020, according to tech consultancy Gartner.
 It does not track market share, but analysts cite Zoom and Cisco as the leaders.

 Goldman Sachs advised Zoom and Qatalyst Partners advised Five9.
-(Reporting by Kanishka Singh in Bengaluru; Editing by Miyoung Kim, Clarence Fernandez and Gerry Doyle)
+(Reporting by Kanishka Singh, Subrat Patnaik and Tiyashi Datta in Bengaluru; Editing by Miyoung Kim, Clarence Fernandez, Gerry Doyle and Anil D’Silva)